-Tulane's ADR Moot Court team has built a reputation for being one of the top ADR Moot Court programs in this country, as evidence by the team's 2nd place overall finish in last year's International Mediation Tournament (and the top placing American team).
+Tulane's ADR Moot Court team has built a reputation for being one of the top ADR Moot Court programs in this country, as evidence by the team's 1st Place Finish in 2013's ABA Negotiation Competition and the team's 2nd place overall finish in 2011's International Mediation Tournament (and the top placing American team).
 Professor Paul Barron, who is a licensed mediator with over 20 years of professional experience serves as the faculty advisor and mentor to the team.

 2012 INADR International Law School Mediation Tournament, Chicago, IL

 10th Place - Overall in Team Mediation

 5th Place - Individual Mediator: Cory Grant